osmosis-labs/osmosis/tests/localosmosis/README.md

 1. No initial state: brand new testnet with no initial state.
 2. With mainnet state: creates a testnet from a mainnet state export

+Both ways, the chain-id for LocalOsmosis is set to 'localosmosis'.

 ## Prerequisites

 Ensure you have docker and docker-compose installed: